 The Student Government Association is the student governing body.
-Each active academic program at TSTC West Texas is represented by two students (regular and alternate).
-Election of officers is held in OCTOBER of each year.
+Election of officers is held in October of each year.
 All students are urged to actively participate in their student government and any sponsored activities.
 Copies of the Student Government Association Constitution and By-Laws may be obtained from the Coordinator of Student Activities, Vice President of Student Development or designee.